 The smaller restaurant, called the 1886, is Silver Service.
-Smart dress, including a tie AND jacket for gents is required.
-The rule used to be jacket or tie, but both have been required since mid 2008.
-You can borrow the jacket, or the tie, or both, if you don't have them.
-It is best to pre-book (at the Royal Bar).
-Prices are relatively high by Egyptian standards, but you can still eat very well, in surroundings unmatched on the east bank in Luxor, for less than the cost of a decent meal in an English Steak House.
-Allow around LE250 per person for three courses, but you can easily spend more depending on your tastes.
+Smart dress is essential, but the precise dress code has varied quite a lot over the years.
+It used to be tie OR jacket, but in mid 2008 changed to tie AND jacket.
+It has since been relaxed so that now neither tie nor jacket are required, although most people do wear one or the other.
+It is best to pre-book (at the Royal Bar or main reception).
+Prices are very high by Egyptian standards, but you can still eat very well, in surroundings unmatched on the east bank in Luxor, for around the cost of a decent meal in an English Steak House.
+Allow around LE200 per person for the main course and LE100 each for other courses - so LE300 for a two-course meal or LE400 for three, but you can easily spend more depending on your tastes.
 A bottle of an imported wine will double the outlay.

-There is live music, usually from an acoustic guitarist.
-The menu is more interesting, varied and much more extensive than the menu at La Corniche.
+There used to be live music, usually from an acoustic guitarist, but not any longer.
+The menu is interesting but not very long or more extensive than the menu at La Corniche.
 It is written in French with English translation.
-There are lower cost and recognisable options on the menu as well as the more exotic, such as fois gras.
-With careful selection from the menu you can eat for only a little more than at the much downgraded La Corniche.
-Alternatively, you can have a really exceptional meal for which you can easily spend twice as much.
+There are lower cost and recognisable options on the menu as well as the more exotic.

-Service is no where near as good as in the smarter restaurants in European capitals but the ambience encourages tolerance of the imperfections.
+Service is no where near as good as in the smarter restaurants in European capitals but as good as you will get locally and the ambience encourages tolerance of the imperfections.

 La Corniche restaurant

 The larger main restaurant is called "La Corniche" (also used by residents for breakfast).
-Here, there is a more traditional, international, menu, but it is much more limited than the menu at the 1886, with about five meat meal choices and a similar number of fish options as well as soups, appetizers, salads and desserts.
+Here, there is a more traditional, international, menu but many items are shared with the 1886, albeit with slightly different descriptions.

 Like at the 1886 the menu is written in French with English translation.
 By and large the prices are marginally lower than at the 1886 but not significantly so.
-Before drinks, two people will have a reasonable choice of two courses for around LE400, but if you don't want to be checking prices as you study the menu, allow at least LE250 per person for three courses.
+Before drinks, two people will have a reasonable choice of two courses for around LE600, but if you don't want to be checking prices as you study the menu, allow a little more.